barabudy/BIU-DevSecOps16-Final-Project--Application-/README.md

 # BIU-DevSecOps16-Final-Project-Application
 ## Description
-This repo is used for application related files as part of the final project performed at the Bar Ilan University DevSecOps course, by Stav Sabag, Adir Segev and Bar Abudi.
+This repo hosts the application for the Bar-Ilan University DevSecOps course project.
+It was made by Stav Sabag, Adir Segev and Bar Abudi.

 ## Pre-requisites
-Ensure a secrets folder exists with the required files
+Ensure a secrets folder exists with the required authentication files

 ## Startup
 To Start the database and backend services run the following command: docker compose up -d

 ### Database Connection
-The smart home sensors database is hosted and accessible at IP 192.18.145.233.
-Connections requires a username and password (./secrets/)
+The smart home sensors database is hosted and accessible at IP 192.18.145.233 Connections requires a username and password (./secrets/)

 ## Endpoint Operations